fikayo-sanni/ductape-docs/docs/pricing.md

 ## **Summary**
 **Base Fee & Quotas:** Each tier provides a monthly base fee with set quotas for different action types (API requests, file transfers, module operations, etc.).

-**Overage Pricing:** If you exceed the included quotas, you pay a fixed fee per additional action—ensuring a pay‑as‑you‑go model that scales with your usage.
+**Overage Pricing:** If you exceed the included quotas, you pay a fixed fee per additional action ensuring a pay‑as‑you‑go model that scales with your usage.

-**Action Definition:** An “action” is defined by the operation in question—whether it’s an API call, a gigabyte of file transfer, or a module-specific operation.
+**Action Definition:** An “action” is defined by the operation in question whether it’s an API call, a gigabyte of file transfer, or a module-specific operation.

 **Component Measurements:** Each key component is measured with a specific quota and overage rate, giving you a predictable cost structure and the flexibility to scale.